Music Production In Cubase

 Each student will receive a 'Born To Produce' Certificate of completion.

-Why this course will make a huge difference to you, your students and your school/academy?
+Why will this course make a huge difference to you, your students and your school/academy?

 A boon for schools and academies

-Course Modules
+Course Structure

 The course begins with a quick check of the settings before diving right in and bringing in our first sounds.
 This gives your students the first opportunity to explore the interface, which allows them to bring media into the project, arrange it and manipulate it using the various tools available.
 They're going to make a basic drum sequence using Cubase stock audio samples that they will modify and edit to make their own unique beats.
 A bit later on in the course they will use the in-built drum machine Groove Agent to create extra fills and patterns, to make the drums more professional and learn about virtual instruments.